-CENTERS FOR MEDICARE & MEDICAID SERVICES STARS PROGRAM
+CENTERS FOR MEDICARE & MEDICAID SERVICES STAR RATINGS PROGRAM

-The Centers for Medicare & Medicaid Services STARS Program has the responsibility of reaching out to practitioners and their office staff and providing them with intensive education and incentives.
+The Centers for Medicare & Medicaid Services Star Ratings Program has the responsibility of reaching out to practitioners and their office staff and providing them with intensive education and incentives.

-In addition, practitioners can obtain the program tools/information via the Medical Groups Provider web portals.
-The CMS Star Program was implemented to make changes at the "point of care" and ensure members received required annual services, and that appropriate use of diagnosis codes are captured.
+In addition, practitioners can obtain program tools/information via the Medical Groups Provider web portals.
+The CMS Star Ratings were implemented to make changes at the "point of care" and ensure members received required annual services, and that appropriate use of diagnosis codes are captured.

-A key component of the CMS STARS Program is to develop strong and collaborative relationships with Practitioners and office staff through the outreach efforts.
-In addition, through this educational mechanism, staff will comply as it relates to CMS STARS Technical Specifications, HEDIS Measures and the completion of encounter forms; Collection of HCC Diagnosis Codes, Initial Health Risk Assessment related to Medicare members, improve patient care, and overall improvement of medical record documentation practices.
+A key component of the CMS Star Ratings is to develop strong and collaborative relationships with Practitioners and office staff through the outreach efforts.
+In addition, through this educational mechanism, staff will comply as it relates to CMS Star Ratings Technical Specifications, HEDIS Measures and the completion of encounter forms; Collection of HCC Diagnosis Codes, Initial Health Risk Assessment related to Medicare members, improve patient care, and overall improvement of medical record documentation practices.